about THE AWARDS

 For many years the awards have had one premier sponsor – Canon New Zealand Limited, and a group of supporting sponsors.
 Canon New Zealand is now a supporting sponsor and Voyager Internet Ltd (Voyager) has stepped in as naming sponsor for the 2018 awards.

-2019 supporting sponsors include Canon, Bauer Media, nib, RNZ, ASB, Meridian, Maori Television, Newshub, PMCA, AUT, E Tu, Science Media Centre, Whitecliffe Art School, Asia New Zealand Foundation, PMP, NZ On Air and Cordis Auckland (formerly The Langham).
+2019 supporting sponsors include Canon New Zealand, Bauer Media, nib New Zealand, RNZ, ASB, Meridian Energy, Maori Television, Newshub, TVNZ, PMCA, AUT, BusinessNZ, Google, Huawei, E Tu, Science Media Centre, Whitecliffe Art School, Asia New Zealand Foundation, Ovato, NZ On Air, The Wine Portfolio and Cordis, Auckland.

 The awards are open to all New Zealand mass-media publications including paid newspapers, community newspapers, magazines and news websites – and their individual staff and freelancers.

-What are now the Voyager Media Awards, recognising excellence in New Zealand journalism, are in there 47th year.
-They began as an idea developed by two Auckland Star news photographers, Fred Freeman and Gary Fearnley, who approached the Australian international airline, Qantas, for sponsorship for an annual news photography award.
+The New Zealand media awards have recognised excellence in New Zealand journalism since 1973.
+Now known as the Voyager Media Awards, they began as an idea developed by two Auckland Star news photographers, Fred Freeman and Gary Fearnley, who approached the Australian international airline, Qantas, for sponsorship for an annual news photography award.